 - Abdominal pain

-5. Eating too much of certain kinds of foods
+5. Urine smells because of eating too much of certain kinds of foods

 - Brussels sprouts